 Make sure to choose a window seat.
 Landing in Labuan Bajo is one of the most scenic window views I had so far in my years of traveling.

 Garuda Airlines has flights every day from Lombok to Denpasar.
 Kalstar Aviation also has flights every day from Denpasar (DPS) to Labuan Bajo (LBJ).

 Labuan Bajo (West Flores), a small fishing town, is the jump-off point if you want to explore the islands in Komodo National Park, including Kanawa Island.
 The boat ride from Labuan Bajo to Kanawa Island takes 1.5 hours.

 Location: Kanawah Island, Pasir Putih, Komodo, West Manggarai Regency, East Nusa Tenggara, Indonesia

 Disclosure: I was invited to join the Trip of Wonders in September for Wonderful Indonesia.
 Thank you to the Ministry of Tourism of Indonesia.
 Although this is a sponsored trip, all opinions and biases are my own.

 Click here for more of INDONESIA!

-If this post has been helpful, please share it to your friends by clicking any of the sharing buttons below or at the left side of your screen!
+If this post has been helpful, please share it with your friends by clicking any of the sharing buttons below or on the left side of your screen!
 Thanks! xx

 What do you think of Kanawa Island?